Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC: Abstract

 \section{Abstract}

-We propose the jet charge observable as a novel probe of flavor structure in the nucleon spin program at the Electron Ion Collider (EIC).
+We propose the jet charge observable as a novel probe of flavor structure in the nucleon spin program at the Electron Ion Collider (EIC) and develop the underlying framework from first principles.
 We show that jet charge measurements can substantially enhance the sensitivity of spin asymmetries to different partonic flavors in the nucleon.
 This sensitivity can be further improved by constructing the jet charge using only a subset of hadron species (pions or kaons) in the jet.
 As an example, we use the Sivers asymmetry in back-to-back electron-jet production at the EIC to show that the jet charge can be a unique tool in constraining the Sivers function for different partonic flavors.

 {\it Introduction}.
 The femtoscale structure of the nucleon is a central mission of current experimental programs at accelerator facilities such as the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Lab, 12 GeV CEBAF at Jefferson Lab, COMPASS at CERN, and HERMES at DESY.
 It is also one of the major scientific pillars of the future Electron Ion Collider (EIC)~\cite{Accardi:2012qut,Aidala:2020mzt}.
-In particular, the flavor and spin structure of the nucleon in terms of both one dimensional (1D) and three-dimensional (3D) imaging provides fascinating glimpses into the highly nontrivial non-perturbative QCD dynamics.
+In particular, the flavor and spin structure of the nucleon in terms of both one dimensional and three-dimensional (3D) imaging provides fascinating glimpses into the nontrivial non-perturbative QCD dynamics.